austinhuang0131/austinhuang0131.github.io/advertising.md

 * [Subreddits](#subreddits)

 ### Websites
-Sorted by size (Amount of guilds) as of Jun 26, 2020.
+Sorted by size (Amount of guilds) as of June 26th, 2020.
 Remember to bump your server regularly to keep your server at the top of rankings.

-* [Disboard.org](https://disboard.org/) EN/DE/ES/RU/FIL/JP/KO/ZH
+* [Disboard.org](https://disboard.org/) EN/DE/ES/FIL/FR/NL/PL/PT/SV/TR/RU/JA/KO/ZH
-  * 500k+ servers
+  * 300k+ servers
   * Server owners can bump every 2 hours for free, on site and on bot
   * Allow ratings (stars and text review)
 * [DiscordListing.me](https://discordlisting.me)